AurelieCuignet/memory/README.md

 You can try this game live and play a bit [here](https://memory.kyborash.com/).
 It's only available in French for now, it might be translated in the future.

 Hope you'll enjoy it, have fun ! 😊

+## Future upgrades

+This project is not mobile-friendly yet (what a shame, I know...).
+I plan to fix this in the future 🙏 In the meantime, you'll have a better experiment on desktop 🖥️ / laptop 💻

+Rounds per game and matching cards are tracked in the game but not saved for now.
+Next version of the game will add these to the scores in DB, and use them to order high scores.